 Lights of Joy illuminates Kennesaw

-By Amber Roland, North Cobb High School Journalist
+By Amber Roldan, written when she was a North Cobb High School Journalist

-Georgia’s largest residential Christmas light display lives in the hearts of Kennesaw on Ben King road across the street from the Influencers Church.
+Georgia’s largest residential Christmas light display lives in the hearts of Kennesaw on Ben King road across the street from the Futures Church.
 Since 1988, Lights of Joy’s extravagant light show brings overwhelming amounts of holiday excitement to Kennesaw’s community each year.
 Lights of Joy’s road front exhibit stretches across 700 feet.
-With over 750,000 lights, 226 trees, and 60 holly bushes shaped like Christmas trees, Lights of Joy illuminates Ben King road.
+With over 1.2 MILLION lights, 240 live trees, and 60 holly bushes shaped like Christmas trees, Lights of Joy illuminates Ben King road.

 Richard and Sherrie Taylor act as the masterminds behind Lights of Joy.
 The couple opens their gates welcoming thousands of people to fully experience Lights of Joy every year.
 Mr. Taylor takes care of installation needs, and Mrs. Taylor specializes in light repairs.
 In 2020 alone, she meticulously repaired 500 strands of lights.
 Their immersive light display includes an interactive radio station where featured holiday music perfectly syncs to the impressive light presentation.
 The extraordinary light spectacular surrounds an inside circle where Kennesaw’s patrons can walk around with friends, family, and significant others to personally experience the joy created by the Taylors’ hard work.